 Other names for Dupuytren’s contracture are Morbus Dupuytren, Dupuytren’s disease, and palmar fibromatosis.

-Treatment is usually unnecessary in cases where the contracture is mild and does not stop a person from doing everyday tasks.
+In many cases, the contracture is mild and does not stop a person from doing everyday tasks.

 Collagenase clostridium histolyticum (CCH) injections are a relatively new type of treatment.

-In this treatment, a doctor will inject the enzyme collagenase into the cords to weaken them.
+For this treatment, a doctor will inject the enzyme collagenase into the cords to weaken them.
 Next, they will pull and break the cords, allowing the fingers to straighten so that the person can use them again.